Additional Notes or Correction

 Restored from a former French Foreign Legion health centre, Le Domaine de Fontenay has some beautiful guesthouses and a fascinating, blunt German owner who enjoys chatting over meals when he's available.
 The decor is colonial updated to a contemporary Malagasy finish, inheriting characteristics of both.

 Rooms are lavishly spacious.
 The restoration work to bring them to this level is certainly impressive and may address concerns at the steeper pricing for accommodation with few facilities.
 Food was standard but tasty and in a pleasant setting by the reception bar, though not worth the steep prices charged at about [EUR20] per meal.
 As there's no electricity in the area the rooms are powered by solar panels and a connection to the shared generator to ensure lights keep working throughout the night (sockets are only available during the day).
-The temperature drops enough at night from the altitude that the lack of ability to artificially ventilate the room won't be a concern for most.
-Warm blankets are provided for colder nights.
+The temperature drops enough at night from the altitude that the lack of ability to artificially cool the room won't be a concern, despite disbelief of this possibility when temperatures soar in nearby Diego.
+On the other hand, luxuriously warm blankets are provided for colder nights to ensure comfort at any time of the year.

 Montagne d'Ambre is the only National Park you can visit without a compulsory guide.
 This is due to its easier accessibility from wide trails to popular features in the park.
 All visitors must pay a National Parks entrance fee that's valid for a day.